Patriot Front: 2025

-On January 13, 2025, a federal judge ordered Patriot Front to pay approximately $2.7 million ($755,000 in damages and $2 million in punitive damages) to Charles M. Murrel III for violating his civil rights.
+On January 13, a federal judge ordered Patriot Front to pay approximately $2.7 million ($755,000 in damages and $2 million in punitive damages) to Charles M. Murrel III for violating his civil rights.
 The group was alleged to have attacked Murrel, a black man, on July 2, 2022, during a march by the group in Boston.
 No individual was charged in relation to the incident.

 On January 24, the Patriot Front marched next to the annual March for Life anti-abortion rally in Washington, D.C.
 On February 22, about a dozen Patriot Front members rallied near the Massachusetts State House in Boston, apparently as a counter-protest to a group that was protesting police brutality.

-Following the flash flooding that occurred at Camp Mystic and its surrounding areas in early July, the Patriot Front claimed it was participating in disaster relief efforts and distributing aid to survivors.
-In a video posted to the group’s official Telegram channel, Rousseau stated they were “in central Texas, responding to the flooding, which has destroyed communities and taken the lives of scores of Americans.”
+Following the flash flooding at Camp Mystic and surrounding areas in early July, the Patriot Front claimed it was participating in disaster relief efforts and distributing aid to survivors.
+In a video posted to the group’s official Telegram channel, Rousseau stated they were "in central Texas, responding to the flooding, which has destroyed communities and taken the lives of scores of Americans."
 He stated they were prioritizing "European peoples" when determining who would receive aid.